ecamo19/physiolocal_responses_tropical_dry_forest_reproducible_stats/README.md

 Open your terminal (macOS or Linux) or your command prompt (windows) and set the working to the downloaded repository.

-For example if you downloaded the repository to your Downloads folder, enter:
+For example, if you downloaded the repository to your Downloads folder, enter:

 `cd ~/Downloads/physiolocal_responses_tropical_dry_forest_reproducible_stats/`

-Once you have setup your the working directory inside to the downloaded repository, run:
+Once you have setup your the working directory to the downloaded repository,
+enter:

 `pixi shell`

-and then to view the code run:
+and then, to view the code enter:

 `pixi run jupyter notebook`